yyaadet/AIGC/README.md

-# m1-stable-diffusion-webui
+# AIGC

-An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon and CUDA and CPU
+An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon and CUDA and CPU.
+Other AIGC tools latter, for example audio generate, music generate etc.

 **Notice: We have support cuda and cpu, not only Apple Silicon M1 and M2 etc.**